TeddyGavi/lotide/README.md

 * `map(array, callback)`: This is my attempt at re-making the map function.
 This function takes two arguments, an array, and a callback, it returns a new array populated with elements from the callback this callback doesn't have to only return true, it could multiply or add etc.
 * `middle(array)`:A function that takes in an array and return the middle-most element(s if length is even) of the given array.
 * `tail(array)`: A function that returns all but the first element of an array.
-* `takeUntil(array, callback)`://this function takes two arguments, an array, and a callback.
+* `takeUntil(array, callback)`: This function takes two arguments, an array, and a callback.
 The function returns elements of the array to a new array until the callback condition is met.
 * `without(array, toRemove)`: This function takes two arguments a source array, and an item(s) to remove and return the array without those item(s).